-Since TYPO3 CMS 4.3, the Core contains a data caching framework which supports a wide variety of storage solutions and options for different caching needs.
+Since TYPO3 v4.3, the Core contains a data caching framework which supports a wide variety of storage solutions and options for different caching needs.
 Each cache can be configured individually and can implement its own specific storage strategy.

 The caching framework exists to help speeding up TYPO3 sites, especially heavily loaded ones.
 It is possible to move all caches to a dedicated cache server with specialized cache systems like the Redis key-value store (a so called NoSQL database).

 Major parts of the original caching framework were originally backported from TYPO3 Flow.